Post updated November 2, 2022

 Alright.
 I did research this post.
-Extensively, however what I do is read many, many articles and then write what I remember, for the most part.
-I figure that the parts that stand out, are the ones worth telling y’all about.
+Extensively, however, what I do is read many, many articles and then write what I remember, for the most part.
+I figure the parts that stand out are the ones worth telling y’all about.

-Furlow has been an interior designer all of his life, but he is also an antiques dealer and has as his best buds the likes of decorating power duo, John Rosselli and Bunny Williams.
+Furlow has been an interior designer all of his life, but he is also an antique dealer and has as his best buds the likes of decorating power duo John Rosselli and Bunny Williams.

-Back to Furlow.
-He inherited a gorgeous 11 acre piece of property in Americus, Georgia.
+Furlow Gatewood inherited a gorgeous 11-acre piece of property in Americus, Georgia.

-Then, at the tender age of 82 decided to put several homes on it.
-No architect necessary.
-Some of the dwellings were picked up and moved and some evolved or were transformed.
-Still others were built around gorgeous antique doors and mouldings.
+Then, at the tender age of 82, he decided to put several homes on it.
+No architect is necessary.
+Some of the dwellings were picked up and moved, and some evolved or were transformed.
+Still, others were built around gorgeous antique doors and mouldings.

-This is the main home named Cuthbert.
-This gothic revival cottage also has elements of neo-classical, Chinoiserie and antiques from all over the world.
+This is the main home named Cuthbert House.
+This gothic revival cottage also has elements of neo-classical, Chinoiserie, and antiques from all over the world.
 It’s a lifetime of collecting.
 I’m getting chills as I write that.

 Interesting fact: Furlow had this home picked up in two pieces and added a kitchen!

-Before I go on, I’m going to try and steer clear of the images that were published in Veranda and House Beautiful.
-There may be a couple images from his book, but most I found online and were taken by the wonderful photographer Rod Collins.
+Before I go on, I will try and steer clear of the images published in Veranda and House Beautiful.
+There may be a couple of pictures from his book, but most I found online and were taken by the fantastic photographer Rod Collins.
 Unless otherwise specified, they are his photos.
-Some, I cropped so that you could see the incredible detailing better.
+Some I cropped so that you could see the incredible detailing better.

 Furlow has a passion for blue and white Chinoiserie porcelain.
 It is sprinkled liberally throughout all of his homes.

 The styling is relaxed and “cluttered.”
-I hate the word clutter.
+I’m not too fond of the word clutter.
 His homes are filled with the things he loves.
 That is not clutter.